IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

 ## Before you start

-Before you run the WordCount sample application, you must configure and run the following services on IBM Bluemix®:
+Before you run the `WordCount` sample application, you must configure and run the following services on IBM Bluemix®:

 - Streaming Analytics.
 For more information, see [Creating a Streaming Analytics service on Bluemix](../beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).
 - IBM Object Storage for Bluemix.
 Make sure that the environment variables are configured.
 For more information about the environment variables, see _Setting up the client_ in [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.stage1.bluemix.net/docs/services/ObjectStorage/os_configuring.html).

+`Can this reference the same links as this section on the FileStreamSample topic???`

 In addition, you must set up your Java Development Kit (JDK) and Maven environment.
 For more information, see [Set up your Development Environment](https://beam.apache.org/get-started/quickstart-java/#set-up-your-development-environment).

-**Important**: If you want to compile on Bluemix, you must unset the `STREAMS_INSTALL` variable before you submit the application.
+**Important**: If you want to compile your application on Bluemix, you must unset the `STREAMS_INSTALL` variable before you submit the application to the Streaming Analytics service.

 ## Running the WordCount sample